 Easier said than done, right?
-Well, it really is that simple, and I'm going to tell you exactly how to do it.
+Well, it really is that simple, and we're going to review exactly how to do it.

-- Sear it on a dry skillet for 4 minutes.
+- Sear the steak in a dry skillet for 4 minutes.

 - Flip it and sear the other side for 3 minutes.